Weakest Link (Australian game show)

-The Weakest Link is an Australian game show based on the UK format, which aired from 5 February 2001 until 22 April 2002 and was originally broadcast on the Seven Network.
+The Weakest Link (also known as The Weakest Link Australia) is an Australian game show based on the British format of the same name. that aired from 5 February 2001 until 22 April 2002 and was originally broadcast on the Seven Network.
 Presented by Cornelia Frances, the show featured nine contestants competing for a potential prize of $100,000.
 Airing twice weekly in primetime, on Mondays and Thursdays (in Melbourne, Adelaide and Perth, later extended to nationwide following the conclusion of the 2001 AFL season) or Fridays (in Sydney and Brisbane), it received modest ratings until its cancellation in April 2002.
 The show was produced in the Seven Network's South Melbourne headquarters.

 A revival of the show with actress Magda Szubanski as host was announced for the Nine Network, airing from 25 May 2021 to 1 February 2022.
 TVNZ 1 aired the revival in New Zealand.

 Format

 2001–02

 The format of the Seven Network iteration was identical to that of the British version apart from some slight time differences on rounds.
-The first round lasted for 2 minutes and 30 seconds as opposed to 3 minutes on the British version, and each round thereafter was reduced by 10 seconds (meaning a time limit of 1 minute and 20 seconds for the triple stakes round).
+The first round lasted for 2 minutes and 30 seconds as opposed to 3 minutes on the British version, and each round thereafter was reduced by 10 seconds (meaning a time limit of 80 seconds for the triple stakes round).
 As with the British version, any money banked in round eight was trebled (e.g. if the contestants bank $1,000 then $3,000 is added to the final total).
 The money tree was as follows:

 The voice-over was Marcus Irvine, while the adjudicator and question researcher was Alan Mason, the contestant revealed as The Mole in 2000.

 The money tree is the same figures as in the British version, but ten times larger, and in Australian dollars rather than pound sterling.